admercs/deepland/README.md

 ## Why pybind11

 Wrapping modern C++ in Python provides high-level and high-performance code, a sort of *have-your-cake-and-eat-it* for programmers concerned with performance.
 If your codebase is primarily C rather than C++, similar functionality may be achieved using `Cython` rather than `pybind11`.
-Languages such as Julia and Numba address the so-called *two-lanuage problem* using the LLVM compiler infrastructure.
+Languages such as Julia and Python's Numba address the so-called 'two-lanuage problem' using the LLVM compiler infrastructure.

-## Cost
+## Caveats

-Added complexity and duplication, which `pybind11` minimizes compared to other approaches.
-While CMake is also complex, it effectively enables cross-platform support for C++.
+A fast Python interface comes at the cost of increased complexity and duplication, which `pybind11` minimizes compared to other approaches.
+Ultimately, `pybind11` interface addresses the two-language problem by adding a third language with its own syntax within C++.
+Testing frameworks such as GoogleTest add yet more domain-specific C++ syntax.
+Yet, such tools are indespensible for modern C++ programming.
+While CMake also adds complexity, it enables simplified cross-platform support.